Amazing Icon "Vladimir Icon of Our Lady"

 - Shipping/Gift

-- upon request, shipping to the specified address, in elegant gift packaging, with the option to include a card with a dedication or wishes
+- upon request, shipping to the specified address in an elegant gift box, with the option to include a card with a dedication or wishes

 Attributes / Details